 cap rate = net operating income divided by property value

 Before purchasing with all cash your biggest risk (assuming vacancy rates are low) will be inaccurately predicting the net operating income.
 Expenses can easily go higher than expected.
-Once you own the real estate your challenge as an investor is to keep evaluating if the real estate is the best use of the equity.
+After purchasing, your challenge as an investor is to keep evaluating if owning the real estate is the best use of the equity tied up in the property.
+Over time, with any luck the property values will rise or if you borrowed to buy (we’ll get to this scenario next) you pay down the loan and build equity.

 When financing part of an investment, determining if your property can be cash flow positive is a little complicated compared to analyzing all cash purchases.
 You have positive cash flow if cap rate less the annual loan constant multiplied by the loan to value ratio is positive.